henricaodopao1/device_asus_X00QD/README.md

-Device tree for ASUS Zenfone 5 (ZE620KL)
+Device tree for Asus ZenFone 5 (X00QD)
 ========================================================

-The ZenFone 5 (codenamed _"ZE620KL"_) is a mid-range smartphone from ASUS.
+The ZenFone 5 (codenamed _"X00QD"_) is a mid-range smartphone from Asus.
 It was released on May 2018.

 Basic   | Spec Sheet